loicdescotte/Play2-HTML5Tags/README.md

 # HTML5 input tags module for Play 2
 ## for Java and Scala

-This tags add client side validation attributes (required, max|min length, ...) and formats (date, number, email, ...) to Play 2 templates.
+This module brings client side validation attributes (required, max|min length, ...) and formats (date, number, email, ...) to Play 2 templates.
+The provided tags can also display forms with special input controls, like a numeric keypad to enter numbers on a smartphone.

-Attributes are generared from the constraints defined in the model or in a form mapping.
+Attributes are generated from the constraints defined in the model or in a form mapping.

 They can generate several kinds of input :